 While sokka or soudesuka certainly can be used to say ‘I see’, なるほど adds an extra nuance.
 Soudesuka/sokka is more neutral, while なるほど conveys a sense of agreement and a more nuanced understanding.

-You can use なるほど when you learn something new, or get information that you did not previously have.
+You can use なるほど when you learn something new or get information that you did not previously have.

 How to Use “Naruhodo”

 The word naruhodo can be used in many different situations.
-You can use naruhodo in polite context or informal context.
+You can use naruhodo in a polite context or informal context.
 Let’s look at some examples of how to use it.

 あ!そういうことか!なるほどね!